LOOSE-LIPS/loose-lips-2.0/src/routes/blog/rico-casazzas-perceptive-dance/index.md

   - imported/rico-casazzas-perceptive-dance/image1383.jpeg
 description: >-
   Right hello hello all, Loose Lips editor Will Soer here.
-Rico Casazza, one of the Loose Lips team&#8217;s favourite producers from the enormous world of House and Techno has just released a new ep of dance music, the first release on his new record label (its artwork is above, we premiered End Of Transmissions).
+Rico Casazza, one of the Loose Lips team;s favourite producers from the enormous world of House and Techno has just released a new ep of dance music, the first release on his new record label (its artwork is above, we premiered End Of Transmissions).
 Both [...]Read More...
 published: true
 tags: article
 featured: false